 Courtesy.
 Don’t assume that you can use, repost or take anything you find online simply because you can.
 Be a courteous Netizen and always ask first.

-Again, I am not an attorney nor am I providing legal advice.
-I hope I’ve informed you of some of the issues that need to be seriously considered by all who are online.
-Whether they are creating their own or using others creative or written works.
+Again, I am not an attorney, nor am I providing legal advice.
+However, I hope I’ve informed you of some of the issues that need to be seriously considered by all online, whether they are creating their own or using others’ creative or written works.